Mortgage rates in Ontario

-When choosing a mortgage broker, or brokerage, to work with, make sure they are fully licensed by the FSCO.
+When choosing a mortgage broker or brokerage to work with, make sure they are fully licensed by FSCO.
 Contact a few mortgage brokers and schedule a call or meeting with them to get a feel for their level of knowledge and transparency as a broker, as well as if you'd be comfortable working with them.

 With 14 million residents, Ontario is Canada's largest province by population.
 It is also the 4th largest region, by landmass, out of all the country's provinces and territories.

-Ontario is Canada's manufacturing center.
+Ontario is Canada's manufacturing centre.
 Over half of all manufacturing capacity in Canada is based in Ontario.
-Manufacturing of automobiles, petrochemical products, and industrial equipment make up the largest portion of the province's manufacturing output.
+Manufacturing of automobiles, petrochemical products, and industrial equipment make up the most substantial portion of the province's manufacturing output.

-The province's largest city, Toronto, is Canada's hub for the finance industry.
+The province's largest city, Toronto, is Canada's finance industry hub.
 All five of the country's biggest banks are headquartered in the city.
-Toronto is also home to a growing high tech industry with large technology and IT companies operating in the city and the surrounding regions of southern Ontario.
+Toronto is also home to a growing high-tech industry with large technology and IT companies operating in the city and the surrounding regions of southern Ontario.

 Canada's capital city, Ottawa, is also located in Ontario.
 Government sector jobs, as well as technology sector jobs, make up the primary source of employment for residents in that region.
 The Ottawa area also has the highest income per capita out of all the major cities in Canada.